Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-No guidance is provided on when to use this tool versus alternatives like update-data-product or other create-* tools.
-There is no mention of prerequisites or context, leaving the agent without decision support.
+No guidance on when to use this tool versus siblings like update-data-product or other creation tools.
+Lacks context about prerequisites or alternatives.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.